 Balance Plans

-Section 143E of the Land Titles Act 1980 provides that a Plan lodged with the Recorder of Titles relating to part of land in a folio of the Register must be accompanied by a Balance Plan for the remainder of the land in the folio.
+Where a Plan is lodged with the Recorder of Titles relating to part of land in a folio of the Register it must be accompanied by a Balance Plan for the remainder of the land in the folio - refer section 143E of the Land Titles Act 1980 (the Act).

 Internal grant or subdivision boundaries should not be featured on a Balance Plan as the "lot on plan" must visually be a single parcel to support the folio of the Register.